Wedge Studio

 Next Steps

-The A/B test indicated that many users appreciated the more engaging elements of the original design.
-Therefore, I would update the prototype by keeping the new, cleaner layout but incorporating some more fun elements, such as buttons and transitions.
-This would need to be tested again before proceeding with another redesign.
+The preference test indicated that 20% of users enjoyed the engaging elements of the original design.
+Therefore, I would update the prototype by keeping the new layout but also incorporating some fun elements, such as buttons and transitions.
+This would need to be tested again before proceeding with the redesign.